Public hearings on Auditor-General’s Report begins today

 Click to read all about coronavirus →

-The Public Accounts Committee (PAC) of Parliament will from today, Tuesday, June 23, begin a four-day public hearing on the Auditor-General’s Report on activities of state institutions for the year 2017/2018.
+The Public Accounts Committee (PAC) of Parliament will from Tuesday, June 23, begin a four-day public hearings on the Auditor-General’s Report on activities of state institutions for the year 2017/2018.

 A statement issued by the Ghana Audit Service, and copied to the Ghana News Agency, in Accra, said the Committee would deliberate on five reports, which the Auditor-General presented to the Speaker to be laid before the House.